Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 All in all, Rust is an amazing language.
 It may be a bit difficult to learn but doing so unlocks a new world of programming.
 Coming from C, C++ or any low level language rust is a nice upgrade in safety and consistency and from high level languages rust is a huge boost in terms of speed and reliability.
-It's a good fit for backend web development and a Great fit for Driver and embedded system programming.
+It's a good fit for backend web development and a great fit for driver and embedded system programming.

 This article has a lot of content and as such it also has lots of possible errors.
 If you find anything inaccurate you can file an [Issue](https://github.com/Basicprogrammer10/connorcode-writing/issues) or submit a [PR](https://github.com/Basicprogrammer10/connorcode-writing/pulls)

-- Connor Slade
+— Connor Slade